ATNF/askapsoft/Code/Doc/user/current/doc/recipes/Imaging.rst

 Example 2: Continuum Imaging
 ----------------------------
-In continuum imaging we tend to be limited by calibration errors, so only use deep cleaning if the calibration is good enough to reach the true noise level.
+In continuum imaging you tend to be limited by calibration errors instead of noise, so make sure you keep the first absolute clean level above the level of the calibration errors.
+You can still use deep cleaning to collect all the flux of sources above that level (e.g., for selfcal purposes).

-Suggested options:
+Here the suggested options for continuum imaging:

  * BasisfunctionMFS solver
  * standard basisfunctions,
  * 2 Taylor terms
  * decoupled residuals,
  * MAXCHISQ or MAXBASE peak finding algorithm,
+ * deep cleaning,
- * smaller psf width
+ * choose a smaller psf width

 Here is an example parset for continuum imaging::